-The Murray Planning Area consists of 624 acres of land used for industrial and warehousing activities.
+The Murray Planning Area consists of 618 acres of land used for industrial and warehousing activities.
 This acreage is 4 percent of the total acreage in the planning area.
-The amount of industrial/warehouse land in the limits increased by 33 acres or 12 percent from 2002-2008.
+The amount of industrial/warehouse land in the Murray city limits increased by 16 acres or 5 percent from 2008-2022.
 Industrial land is generally concentrated on the north and east portions of the planning area.
 A new industrial park along US HWY 641 North at Robert Young Blvd has been developed with several new buildings, two are occupied.
 The remaining land has been readied for future development.

-Existing Public, Semi-Public, Education and Utilities Land Use religious institutions and nonprofit organizations.
+Existing Public, Semi-Public, Education, and Utilities Land Use religious institutions and nonprofit organizations.
 Education land use includes Murray State University, and the city and county school system facilities.
 Utilities land use includes facilities used for providing water, wastewater, stormwater, electric, natural gas, and telecommunication services.

 Public land use includes lands used for governmental services such as police and fire stations, community centers, libraries, parks, cemeteries, public parking facilities, and government administration offices and related facilities.
-Semi-public land use supports institutional and organizational facilities, including hospitals,
+Semipublic land use supports institutional and organizational facilities, including hospitals,

 Map LU-5 shows the lands in the planning area currently used for public, semi-public, education, and utilities purposes without consideration of land ownership or zoning.
-For this inventory, the Murray State University farms located within the planning area were classified as educational; in the 2002 inventory they were classified as agriculture.
+For this inventory, the Murray State University farms located within the planning area were classified as educational.